arnaudleclerc/AzureMapsControl.Components/README.md

 ### Tile Layer

-A Tile layer can be added after the `MapReady` event has been triggered by calling the `AddTileLayerAsync` method and giving the desired options.
+A Tile layer can be added after the `MapReady` event has been triggered by calling the `AddLayerAsync` method and providing the desired layer. `Options` can be attached to the `TileLayer`.

+Events can also be activated using the `EventActivationFlags` property on the `TileLayer`.

 ```
 @page "/TileLayerOnReady"